LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 The main Process then creates one ``multiprocessing.Manager`` for the shared image metadata and format dictionaries.
-Each image-producing VisionBlock creates a shared-memory name, lock, readiness Event, and image counter, and publishes this same set of objects to all its outgoing ImageLinks.
+Each image-producing VisionBlock creates a compact shared-memory name, lock, readiness Event, and image counter, and publishes this same set of objects to all its outgoing ImageLinks.
 This is the framework-level state for one source buffer, the actual shared-memory segment is created later by the image-producing child, after its configuration has established the final image format.

 Finally, all the Blocks are started in separate Processes.
 The main Process closes its copies of all configuration Pipe endpoints after starting them,